I Tried This Best-Selling Ball Trimmer & My Vagina Loved It

 TL;DR it worked.

-I can't show you my real results (I did shave my arm for journalistic integrity), but I can give you a worthy testimonial, starting with my hair removal history.
+I can't show you my real results (I did shave my arm for journalistic purposes), but I can give you a worthy testimonial starting with my hair removal history.
 I prefer to get Brazilian waxes as it completely eradicates my down-there hair for a few weeks and feels the breeziest.
-When my rent takes financial priority, I prefer to trim with some scissors and then do as best as I can with a razor.
+When my rent takes financial priority, I'll trim with some scissors and then do as best as I can with a razor.
 The common denominator here is extreme measures.
 I never found a happy medium with my follicles until The Trimmer entered the building — specifically, my bathroom.

 On a smoothness scale of one (dull razor blade) to 10 (Brazilian wax), this trimmer gets a seven.
-Are trimmers supposed to provide a Brazillian or brand new razor level shave?
+Are trimmers supposed to provide a Brazillian or brand-new, razor-level shave?
 I know not.
-But I do know that Meridian's poster child provides a level of ease and leaves miniscule hairs behind that are SOFT.
+But I do know that Meridian's poster child provides a level of ease and leaves minuscule hairs behind that are SOFT.
 My full bush was gone in about six minutes and there were no nicks, prickly short stems, or unevenness.
 Just effortless skin.
 And although I was hesitant, I even successfully went in between the labia majora (or, as most of us call them, the lips).

 The 24-Hour Results

 We all know that the real trial of hair-removal success is the test of time.
 I monitored my area throughout the standard 24-hour time slot, and to my surprise, nary an itch nor bump was found.
-I would assume it's because of the nearness of the shave as opposed to the close, but invasive skin to skin contact.
+I would assume it's because of the nearness of the shave as opposed to the close, but invasive skin-to-skin contact.

 Advertisement